rcrdgrc/react-form/README.md

-## React-Form is a basic form without a backend.
+## This is a basic form without a backend.
 Built with React.JS and Material-UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).